wvanderp/notes/scouting/scouting ideas.md

 ## Odd one out

-OFFLINETV PLAYS ODD ONE OUT
+OFFLINETV PLAYS ODD ONE OUT.

 ## Skull - betting game

-non-extreme, entirely normal $0,000 game of Skull
+Non-extreme, entirely normal $0,000 game of Skull.

 Place a skull or flower on the table or place a bet on how many flowers the are on the table.
 If you are correct, then you win if you lose, you lose a card.

 If you are out of cards, you are out of the game.
-Last player standing wins
+Last player standing wins.

 ## Upgraded Tic Tac Toe